psychoinformatics-de/datalad-debian/docs/source/walkthrough.rst

 ======================================

-Before we can start building Debian packages, the ``builder`` subdataset must be configured to provide one or more build environments for the respective distribution and target CPU architecture.
-Start by configuring the builder for the specific distribution release.
+Before we can start building Debian packages, the ``builder`` subdataset must be configured to provide one or more build environments for the targeted Debian release and the target CPU architecture.
+Start by configuring the builder for the specific Debian release, e.g. for "bullseye".

 .. code-block:: bash